hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab9_manual.md

     ```

 ## 4. Pre-lab Submission
-- Please only submit one PDF file, containing your code and simulations for the 3-D systolic array design.
-- Please name the PDF file as "Lab#_Prelab_Section#_LastName_FirstName.pdf".
-- Please submit the PDF file on Canvas before April 4 (Monday) 11:59 pm.
+Pre-lab is not required for this lab since this is a two-week lab.
+A balanced load would be **PE.v** and **array.v** in the first week, and **systolic_array.v** in the second week.

 ## 5. Post-lab Submission
 - Please only submit one PDF file, containing the following items:
-    - Screenshots of the behavioral simulation of the 2-D systolic array design
-    - Screenshots of the terminal after running the command `./lab8_sysarr_test
+    - Screenshots of the terminal after running the command `./lab9_cnn_test
     - A few words explaining the results
     - Screenshots of your code in this design
+    - Screenshots of any simulations you have for partial credits
 - Please name the PDF file as "Lab#_Postlab_Section#_LastName_FirstName.pdf".
-- Please submit the PDF file on Canvas before April 8 (Friday) 11:59 pm.
+- Please submit the PDF file on Canvas before April 22 (Friday) 11:59 pm.